Virginia Property Tax Rates by County

 Property tax rates in Virginia tend to cluster by region:

-• Northern Virginia: High rates ($1.05-$1.14) paired with high property values.
-Net bills are among the highest in the state.
+• Northern Virginia: Rates vary widely but pair with high property values, so net bills are among the highest in the state.

 • Hampton Roads: Moderate to high rates ($0.97-$1.23) with moderate property values.